 Secure tenure and good land governance reduce conflicts and social tension, and tenure security is a pressing need in the immediate post-conflict period.
 Failing to resolve land conflicts affect economic performance and prolong and create social conflicts.

-Investment to secure tenure is a direct investment to disaster recovery ability and resilience.
-The more secure, formal and reconcilable the rights and systems are, the less vulnerable the land users are for eviction or loss of livelihoods in the case of a disaster.
+Investment in secure tenure is a direct investment in disaster recovery ability and resilience.
+The more secure, formal, and reconcilable the rights and systems are, the less vulnerable the land users are for eviction or loss of livelihoods in the case of a disaster.
 Also, comprehensive and secure land records offer critical protection of rights when population is displaced by a disaster.

 Insecure tenure and lack of covering land records tangibly hinder financing and implementation of public infrastructure investments impacting safety, public health, access energy solutions and extractives, and access to markets and trade.